Why we build

 - Permissive open licenses — MIT or equivalent, no hidden restrictions.

-- Minimal dependency surfaces — zero runtime dependencies when possible, small, auditable stacks when not.
+- Minimal dependency surfaces — zero runtime dependencies when possible, small and auditable stacks when not.

-- Explicit trust boundaries — SSRF protection, XSS mitigation, prompt-injection defense, response size caps.
+- Explicit trust boundaries — SSRF and DNS-rebinding protection, XSS mitigation, prompt-injection defense, streaming response size caps.

-- MCP-ready tooling — JSON-RPC servers that agents can call as native tools.
+- MCP-ready tooling — JSON-RPC servers agents can call as native tools.

-- Public development — issues, PRs, discussions open in the public GitHub repos.
+- Public development — issues, PRs, and discussions open in the public GitHub repos.

 How to get involved